bouwe77/bouwe77.github.io/content/blog/_throwing-errors-just-to-be-sure/throwing-errors-just-to-be-sure.md

 This is in my opinion much beter than handling a terrible error somewhere else in the code for something that is not terrible at all.

-As soon as someone supplies a `direction` that is not supported, they will notice nothing happens.
+As soon as someone supplies a `direction` that is not supported, they will notice nothing happens, by testing it.
 And then they will fix it.

 ### But we don't trust anyone!